dev-null-matt/devops-against-humanity/README.md

 1. After selecting a winner, the dealer says `hubot devops <n> won`.

 After the current dealer selects the winnner, a new winner is picked at random from the players who submitted cards in that round.

+### Credits
+Special thanks go to [devops against humanity](http://devopsagainsthumanity.com) and its maintainer, Bridget Kromhout, as most of the card texts are based on the user generated lists curated there.